 Throughout, the development of both new and established specialties is reflected in the collection.
 The relationship of medicine with other disciplines such as philosophy, art and literature is also well represented.
 Public health and health policy are both major areas of interest.
 Our collections continue to reflect the evolving history of medicine in the 21st century.

 We have an outstanding book collection of individual and collective biographies from the recently published to the long out of print.
 Our serials include the Journal of Medical Biography and the Oxford Dictionary of National Biography.
 Biographies can also be found in our complete runs of The Lancet and The BMJ.

 Unique obituaries of all physicians linked to the RCP from 1518 to the 1820s, and all RCP fellows to this day, are publically available in Munk's Roll: the lives of the fellows.

 Materials are viewed in our Library Reading Room, which is open to the public for browsing and research appointments.

-Please see our library donations policy or contact us for more details about making archive donations.
+Please contact us for more details about making archive donations.